chriskrycho/async-trpl-fun/notes/_index.md

 ### `Send` bounds (e.g. in Tokio)

 The same thing applies to the types of the functions in use.
 When you invoke `tokio::task::spawn_on`, you are bound by its constraints on the future it takes.
 Since Tokio’s `spawn_on` can move tasks across threads, it constrains its argument to be `Future + Send + 'static` (and the same for the future’s `Output` associated type).

+## Laziness

+- Failing to `.await` will get you in trouble.
+- The compiler helps… with a warning.
+But *only* a warning.
+- This is a tradeoff: it is what lets Rust hand a `Future` to *any* executor and let it do its thing in very different ways, and that really matters.
+What you do with a `no_std` context on some embedded system (_a la_ lilos) might look *very* different from what you want to do with something like Tokio which is intended to support, among other things, large web services on large servers with tons of heap memory and lots of CPU threads.